 Thermal Perimeter Security Using Video Analytics

 Thermal perimeter security capabilities are expanded from their traditional role as night vision solutions to 24-hour automated security when combined with video analytics.
 Greater image processing offsets previous challenges of thermal cameras, including low-contrast situations such as fog, rain and humidity, “white-out” problems caused by thermal loading, and lack of clarity when detecting distant objects.
-The same image processing power that allows new generation thermal cameras to more accurately detect and produce better images has an additional benefit, which is that it allows you to detect human intruders at greater distances and with even better accuracy, as shown in the video below.
+The same image processing power that allows new generation thermal cameras to more accurately detect and produce better images has an additional benefit, which is that it allows you to detect human intruders at greater distances and with even better accuracy.

 These new capabilities are now more cost-effective as well, making it possible to introduce thermal perimeter security cameras to a whole new range of mainstream perimeter security applications.
 The economic picture becomes clearer if you examine “per-foot” costs of covering an area.
 While many manufacturers do not present their pricing in this way, the costs can be calculated and the results are illuminating.